lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 * John Harrison built HOL Light on top of OCaml (apparently for its syntax alone) at a time when all OCaml strings were mutable, so you could trivially break soundness by getting hold of the actual string representing truth, namely `T`, and replace it by `F`.
 John was also committed to an ML platform that did not allow you to save a core image, so you had to rebuild HOL Light every single time you launched it.
 * the syntax of Edinburgh ML was restricted because it used a simple precedence parser that allowed each token to serve only a single purpose.
 So if anybody asks why OCaml separates list elements by semicolons rather than commas and terminates declarations by double semicolons rather than the conventional semicolon, it's because of the limitations of a parsing technology that was already obsolete 50 years ago.

+I hear that OCaml is finally approaching the degree of support for multithreading that Poly/ML achieved about 15 years ago despite receiving 1% of the resources.